CANADIAN VOLUNTEER PROGRAM

 In January 2010, a group of friends from Vancouver, British Columbia visited Mindanao for our Peace and Reconciliation Field Exposure Program.
 Jenna was one of them.
 After a few months, she expressed her interest in spending more time in the Philippines and wondered if there would be a possibility for her and her husband, Keith, to serve as interns with PeaceBuilders Community.
 Jenna’s educational background is in Peace and Justice Studies and Theater.

-Jenna now serves as our Theatre Arts Specialist.
+Jenna served as our Theatre Arts Specialist.

 When asked about the significance of Theatre Arts in advancing Peace and Reconciliation in Mindanao, she answered: In pursuing peace and reconciliation in Mindanao, theater arts can play an important role by breaking down the false barriers that divide us.
 Because theatre is an art form that can be accessed by anyone – no matter how much education they have, what religious beliefs they hold, or what language they speak – it can be a powerful way to communicate Christ’s gospel of love, acceptance, and true shalom.
 It is also an extremely accessible and feasible way to provide an outlet for self-expression and to call attention to issues that are important to a community.
 I’m excited for the potential outcome of collaborating with the people of Mindanao through the medium of theatre!